sm1215/spectral_sight/README.md

 # spectral_sight
-utility for backing up wow interfaces
+utility for backing up wow interfaces. intended to be used on win10 systems for now.

 # todo
 - prompt user for target directory